AIM-Harvard/mhub/README.md

 <Some examples of how to build and pull MHub containers and run them>

-## Integration with 3DSlicer
+## Integration with 3D Slicer

-Link and short explanation of the 3DSlicer plug-in:
+Link and short explanation of the 3D Slicer plug-in:

 https://github.com/AIM-Harvard/SlicerMHubRunner